 As a college student, you often find yourself strapped for cash.
 Chances are you have some spare time to earn a few extra dollars in between managing classes and a social life.
 Thankfully, there are many possibilities to make money in college.
 It’s even possible to earn an income without having to leave your dorm room!

-It’s also possible to work off-campus and potentially earn more money as on-campus jobs don’t always pay the highest because they are convenient and have more applicants.
+It’s also possible to work off-campus and potentially earn more money than working on-campus.
+On-campus jobs don’t always pay the highest because they are convenient and have more applicants.

 After all, who doesn’t want to walk across three minutes across the student commons to work for a few hours in the computer lab?